ifandelse/writing/visionmobile/mobile-ui-frameworks/post.md

 >"...our terms for commercial use are an acknowledgment that Sourcebits’ Chocolate Chip UI was used in the creation of the app, something along the lines of "Powered by Chocolate Chip UI”, either in the app’s splash screen or ‘About’ page with tap/link back to ChUI’s awesome landing page, as well as permission to use the brand’s name/logo on our website.
 In addition we might also wish to collaborate with the brand to create a case study around their use of ChUI.
 We’d have the same asks if a ChUI web app were being deployed for internal use by an enterprise, too."

 ##Further Resources
 Markus Falk has a fantastic [mobile frameworks comparison tool](http://www.markus-falk.com/mobile-frameworks-comparison-chart/) which you may find quite useful in evaluating which options will work for your team.
+One thing to bear in mind: this comparison chart doesn't differentiate between UI frameworks and cross-platform tools (like PhoneGap), so it's useful if you're looking up supported features for a given framework *or* comparing two frameworks of the same type (i.e. – apples-to-apples comparison of two or more UI libraries, or CPTs, etc).

 This post can't possibly cover all the UI framework options available - and choosing which ones to write about was extremely difficult, given the amazing number of good choices out there.
 I'd like to list a few more here to give you the option of further exploring which UI framework(s) may work best for you.
 Bear in mind that these are *web-based* UI frameworks for mobile web or hybrid mobile solutions that make use of web-based assets (like PhoneGap):